-University should reserve the right to accept or reject quotations on each item separately, or the quotation as a whole, without further discussion.
+University shouldUC may choose to disclose how many points are possible per factor/criteria to the bidders.
+UC may also reserve the right to accept or reject quotationsquotes on each item separately, or the quotation as a whole, without further discussion.